Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 h

-Train and evaluate the ML model#
+Train and Evaluate the ML model#

-is a class of models called gradient boosted trees, related to random forests.
+We will be using a model called xgboost.
+There are many different kinds of ML models. xgboost, or Extreme Gradient Boosting, is a class of models called gradient boosted trees, related to random forests.
 When used for classification, random forests work by creating multiple decision trees, each trained on a random subset of the data and features, and then averaging their predictions to improve accuracy and reduce overfitting.
-Gradient boosted trees differ in that they build trees sequentially, with each new tree focusing on correcting the errors of the previous ones.
-This sequential approach allows xgboost

-to create highly accurate models by iteratively refining predictions and addressing the weaknesses of earlier trees.
+Gradient boosted trees differ from random forests in that they build trees sequentially, with each new tree focusing on correcting the errors of the previous ones.
+This sequential approach allows xgboost to create highly accurate models by iteratively refining predictions and addressing the weaknesses of earlier trees.

 Import the Machine Learning libraries we will use.